H. Robert Heller

-Heinz Robert Heller (born Heinz Robert Heller) was born January 8, 1940, in Cologne, Germany.
-He has served as a governor of the Federal Reserve System and as president of VISA U.S.A.
+Heinz Robert Heller (born January 8, 1940) is an economist who served as a governor of the Federal Reserve System and as president of VISA U.S.A.
 Inc.

 Education

-After an early education in Cologne, he emigrated 1960 to the United States and obtained his B.A.
-1961 from Parsons College, M.A. in economics from the University of Minnesota (1962) and his Ph.D. in economics from the University of California, Berkeley (1965).
+Heller was born in Cologne, Germany.
+After an early education in Cologne, he emigrated in 1960 to the United States and obtained his B.A. in 1961 from Parsons College, M.A. in economics from the University of Minnesota (1962) and his Ph.D. in economics from the University of California, Berkeley (1965).

 Career

 Heller began his career as an academic, first as assistant professor (1965–68) and associate professor (1968–71) of economics at the University of California, Los Angeles and then as professor of economics at the University of Hawaii (1971–74), where he served as chairman of the economics department for two years.
 From 1974 to 1978, he was chief of the Financial Studies Division of the Research Department of the International Monetary Fund in Washington, D.C., in charge of the IMF's monetary and financial research program.
 In 1978, he joined Bank of America in San Francisco as senior vice president and director of international economic research.
-At Bank of America he was a member of the Management Advisory Council, the International Money Policy Committee, the Trust and Investment Policy Committee, the International Banking Council and the Policy Research Council.
+At Bank of America, he was a member of the Management Advisory Council, the International Money Policy Committee, the Trust and Investment Policy Committee, the International Banking Council and the Policy Research Council.
 He also was chairman of both the Foreign Exchange Outlook Committee and the Country Risk Rating Committee.